Back to all posts

 Walking into any new therapy session can feel a little mysterious.
 You might be wondering what will happen, how it will feel, and what you should do afterward.
 Knowing what’s coming can help you relax and get the most out of your treatment.
 Let’s walk through your first myofascial release massage step-by-step, so you can arrive at your appointment feeling confident and ready for relief.
 From the initial chat with your therapist to post-session care, here’s a clear picture of the entire experience.

-Your Initial Assessment
+First, Your Initial Consultation

 Your session will start with a conversation.
 Your massage therapist isn’t just being friendly—they’re getting to know your body’s story.
 You’ll talk about where you’re feeling pain, any past injuries, and what you hope to achieve with the treatment.
 Then, they’ll likely perform a gentle physical assessment.
 A trained therapist can find “trigger points”—those stiff, knot-like areas in your fascial tissues—just by feel.
 This initial conversation is key, as it helps your therapist create a treatment plan tailored specifically to you and your body’s unique needs.